whisthq/vm-scripts/README.md

   - Skype
   - Zoom

+## Peer-to-Peer Setup Scripts

+The general script, `peer2peer.ps1`, always gets installed and sets up a user's local computer for streaming with Fractal.
+The following tasks are performed by the general script:

+- Update Firewall to allow ICMP pings
+- Download and Enable the Fractal service
+- Download the Fractal server executable
+- Download the Fractal Exit script
+- Download the Fractal auto update script
+- Enable Fractal Firewall Rules
+- Download the Unison File Sync executable
+- Enable the OpenSSH Server for File Sync

 All of these scripts are hosted in the Fractal AWS S3 bucket "fractal-cloud-setup-s3bucket" at https://s3.console.aws.amazon.com/s3/home?region=us-east-1 and should be replaced there when there is another change for release.